a Bat Garrett story

 A ghost.
 Bat has to be seeing a ghost.
 While recuperating in Houston he stumbles across a shopgirl who looks and sounds just like someone he lost a year before.
 As his friends think he’s going crazy, and even he’s starting to wonder if he watched “Vertigo” one too many times, he tries to piece together the background of the shopgirl.
 The investigation takes Bat from Houston and Dallas, to Arkansas and Durango (where he meets a young Garison Fitch) and closer to the conclusion that he may not have been the only one set-up by the Home Agency.

 To read more about Bat Garrett, be sure and check out “The Nice Guy“, “The Return of the Nice Guy” and “Up to Bat“.
-All available on Kindle & Nook!
+All available on Kindle & in paperback!
 And, if you want to read this story from Jody’s perspective (as well as find out what happened next), be sure and read “Cheerleader, Gymnast, Flautist, Spy“!

 Read a Sample